Have a common question you want to ask us? See if it's here in our FAQ. Please don't hesitate to reach out if you need help with anything!

 6. How environmentally friendly are Maker House Co. products?

 We take time to learn about the materials that go into each of our products.
 Many of the products use reclaimed wood and other materials, while new wood products sources are certified by the Forest-Stewardship-Council (FSC) to be sustainably harvested.
 We make a further effort to carry woods that are not rare or imported from far away.
 Other materials used include raw metal, leather, fabrics and cement.
 The finishes used on our materials are as Eco-friendly as possible as we often use more expensive oil-based finishes on our furniture pieces.

 7. Are all products at Maker House Co. made in Canada?

 We work exclusively with Canadian makers and companies, so we get to know our suppliers pretty well.
 Every item sold at Maker House is designed in Canada, with many items fully manufactured here using raw materials sourced in Canada as well.
-We even make custom furniture and other items in our Maker House woodshop here in Ottawa located just a few blocks from the store.
 Some items we carry are manufactured in Canada using select components or materials sourced from the USA or overseas (for example: a soy-wax candle poured in glass that comes from the USA).
 A select few items we carry (less than 5%) are manufactured outside of Canada, but we carry them for exceptional reasons.
 Some are DIY component parts for our customers to make things at home (for example: patches, hooks), and some are extremely hard to find made-in-Canada (for example: pencils, some books).
 These items are all Canadian-designed and sold by Canadian companies, and we make clear efforts to verify that all items are made in fair-wage working conditions.
 We welcome any questions, information or feedback from our customers and the Maker House community, regarding this policy.

 1. I had a technical problem while trying to book an order online.
 What should I do?